ChaoticDestiny/Ptero-Node/README.md

-# Chaotic Destiny Hosting | API Management for Pterodactyl v1.1.3

-Client Features : Functional
-Application Features : Functional
+# Ptero-Node | Official Javascript Package used for managing your Pterodactyl Panel with the built in API.

 ## Installation